pyxelr/recommendations-for-engineers/README.md

 -   [Integromat](https://www.integromat.com/en/) <--- automate various tasks (more advanced than [IFTT](https://ifttt.com/) and 2.5x cheaper than [Zapier](https://zapier.com/))
 -   [Leave Me Alone](https://leavemealone.xyz/?utm_source=hackernewsletter&utm_medium=email&utm_term=show_hn) <--- see all of your subscription emails in one place and unsubscribe from them with a single click
 -   Monochrome mode (grayscale mode) activation on your mobile device <--- attract yourself less to the colourless screen
+-   [musicForProgramming](http://musicforprogramming.net/) <--- series of mixes intended for listening while '+task+' to aid concentration
 -   [Notion](https://www.notion.so/) <--- all-in-one workspace to replace to-do lists and note-taking apps
 -   [OneNote 2016](https://support.office.com/en-gb/article/install-or-reinstall-onenote-2016-for-windows-c08068d8-b517-4464-9ff2-132cb9c45c08) <--- my favourite note-taking tool (2016 version more feature-rich over the UWP app)
     -   [Onetastic](https://getonetastic.com/) <--- set of extensions for OneNote